danelahman/lograc-2022/projects/definitional-interpreters.md

   of call-by-value" by Møgelberg and Staton (http://www.cs.ox.ac.uk/people/samuel.staton/papers/calco11.pdf).

-* If you choose X that involves algebraic data type definitions, then it is cleaner if type definitions form another layer around STLC.
+* If you choose X that involves algebraic data type definitions (1), then it is cleaner if type definitions form another layer around STLC.

+  - Of course, to begin with, you should just add sum types to STLC, do the other tasks mentioned here, and only then extend everything with algebraic data type definitions.

 * Define the equational theory for STLC/FGCBV + X. This can take the form of a small-step operational semantics (i.e., directed equations).